pinnaculum/iraty/README.md

 iraty --ipfs srcdir|ipfs ls
 ```

+Layouts are supported, look at the *block* resolver's documentation below.

 # Examples

 A div with some markdown that includes an embedded IPFS file, with an image: